Sarah West (actress): Family

-Her husband, William West (1796?–1888), comedian and musical composer, lived to be called "The Father of the Stage".
-Through jealousy, Sarah West separated early from William, by whom she had two children, and never rejoined him.
+Her husband, William West (1796–1888), comedian and musical composer, lived to be called "The Father of the Stage".
+After being mistreated by her husband, Sarah West separated early from William, by whom she had two children, and never rejoined him.

 West's father was connected with Drury Lane Theatre.
 After studying music under Thomas Welsh and subsequently under Charles Edward Horn, he appeared at the Haymarket Theatre in 1805 as Tom Thumb.
 He then played parts at Drury Lane such as Juba in The Prize and Boy in Children in the Wood.
 In 1814 he followed Sarah to Edinburgh, and next year married her, in the teeth of much competition.

 West's first appearance in Edinburgh was on 10 November 1814 as Don Carlos in The Duenna.
 After playing in Bath and Bristol he appeared in London at the East London Theatre, and on 9 May 1822 played, at Drury Lane, Lord Ogleby in the Clandestine Marriage.
 He also acted at the Olympic and other theatres.
 He gave in 1842 an entertainment based on the Shakespearean clown.

 West died late in January or early in February 1888.
 He wrote some popular songs: When Love was fresh from her Cradle-bed, Alice of Fyfe, and Love and the Sensitive Plant.
 His glees included The Ocean King, Up Rosalie, Oh, Bold Robin Hood, and The Haaf Fishers.
 Maid Marian was a sonata, and he also wrote An Ancient English Morris Dance with Variations.